 One often reads that the universe might have been born from a quantum fluctuation.
 Can you explain why this statement make no sense?
-Challenge 86 s

 A SUMMARY ON MOTION OF MATTER QUANTONS

 In summary, the motion of massive quantons, i.e., of quantum matter particles, can be described in two ways: